Published: 22 April,2017

 For Anyone Who Just Finished School

 I don't know if you've seen BBC's planet earth 2 which is awesome BTW! but there is a scene there with an iguana which has just hatched out of an egg, and now has to fight its way out of I don't know how many snakes! iguana vs snakes youtube video.
-Maybe it's not the best of analogies :) , but after you finish high school, all universities and institutes will be after your money or more accurately your parents' hard earned savings.
+Maybe it's not the best of analogies :) , but after you finish high school, all universities and institutes will be after your money or more accurately your parents' hard earned savings the same way those snakes are after the iguana.
 It's going to be difficult for you to decide, especially that you have not had time to gain experience in the real world.

 The good news is, you are not alone, all people make career mistakes at one point or another, and unlike that iguana hatchling, you always have a chance to correct your course of action.

-But this doesn't mean not to consider matters carefully, I don't know why but I seem to be picking horrible examples in this blog post :) , but you can learn from experiences like this one: couldn't find a job with $70,000 degree.
+But this doesn't mean not to consider matters carefully, I seem to be picking horrible examples in this blog post but it might has to do with all the animation graduates whom I met.
+You can learn from experiences like this one as well: couldn't find a job with $70,000 degree.

 If you are at this post, it's probably a very good sign that you are doing research.